 - Plan meals in advance and consider use-by-dates of groceries.

 - Access local markets for savings on organic fruit and vegetables.

-- Use bicarbonate soda in salt shaker to clean bench tops/sinks.
+- Use bicarbonate soda in a salt shaker to clean bench tops/sinks.

 - Freeze bread loaves and break off slices as needed; save wasting leftovers.

-- Use dinner leftovers for lunches the next day saves $$.
-Use leftovers from meals for meals next day (there is help with apps
+- Using dinner leftovers for lunches the next day saves $$.
+Use leftovers from meals for meals the next day (there is help with apps

 like ’Love Your Leftovers’ and books like Leftover Makeovers* or River Cottage Love Your Leftovers*).